Shtetl: Culture

-There is a belief found in historical and literary writings that the shtetl disintegrated before it was destroyed during World War II; however, Joshua Rosenberg of the Institute of East-European Jewish Affairs at Brandeis University argued that this alleged cultural break-up is never clearly defined.
+There is a belief found in historical and literary writings that the shtetl disintegrated before it was destroyed during World War II; however, Joshua Rothenberg of the Institute of East-European Jewish Affairs at Brandeis University argued that this alleged cultural break-up is never clearly defined.
 He argued that the whole Jewish life in Eastern Europe, not only in shtetls, "was in a state of permanent crisis, both political and economic, of social uncertainty and cultural conflicts".
-Rosenberg outlines a number of reasons for the image of "disintegrating shtetl'" and other kinds of stereotyping.
+Rothenberg outlines a number of reasons for the image of "disintegrating shtetl'" and other kinds of stereotyping.
 For one, it was an "anti-shtetl" propaganda of the Zionist movement.
 Yiddish and Hebrew literature can only to a degree be considered to represent the complete reality.
 It mostly focused on the elements that attract attention, rather than on an "average Jew".
 Also, in successful America, memories of shtetl, in addition to sufferings, were colored with nostalgia and sentimentalism.